CAVaccineInventory/vial/docs/api.md

 - `provider_type` - one of the types from [/api/providerTypes](https://vial-staging.calltheshots.us/api/providerTypes)
 - `provider_name` - the name of the provider

-Try this API at https://vial-staging.calltheshots.us/api/updateLocations/debug
+Try this API: at https://vial-staging.calltheshots.us/api/updateLocations/debug

 ## POST /api/updateLocationConcordances